 The unKind Diet?

 From the outside looking in going green made sense.
 Besides salad, what could vegetarians eat?
 For a while my diet consisted of saltine crackers which I threw up until realizing sharp foods were a bad choice.
 Restricting was easier.
 When I did decide to eat I experimented with early prototypes of wheat gluten hockey pucks which I covered in mustard or tahini till realizing how much fat is in tahini which is probably why it tastes so good.
-One nutrition label at a time I was learning to link content to value to cost.
+One nutrition label at a time I was learning to link content to value to cost, like social stratification.
 The perfect choice is subject to context.
 Taste, aesthetic and actual enjoyment got placed in the frivolous nonsense bucket along with elaborate meal planning.
 Some of us ain’t got no time for that but your mason jars and bamboo fruit humidifiers are very nice.
 I was more concerned with healing, nutritional benefits, calories, ethics and budget; things I never gave a second thought when we were eating whole foods next door to halfway houses.
 Privileged culture has gone to wild extremes to repackage lifestyles that had once been free which is why status propaganda is both ostracizing and seductive.
 By comparison we become unkind, lazy, flairless, worthless, dull.
 Is it possible for authenticity to be out of our price range?
 To be fair, fringe is a fashion risk no matter which side of the Bourne bridge you’re on.